IELTS Writing Task 2 Sample 918 - Many parents have little time for their children

 With the passage of time, there have been tremendous changes in the behaviour and consequently the lifestyles of people, especially the young and working couples.
 Yet another factor which has played the role of a catalyst is the ‘materialistic need’ of the human in the ever-changing pattern of living in the modern times.
 Due to such unrealistic expectations from the life, the parents have started devoting much of their time towards satisfying their materialistic needs at the cost of the ‘precious gift’ that they have been blessed with, by the Almighty, their children.

 Children, for their parents, are dearer than fine opals, more precious than Emeralds!
 However, due to the discontentment in the life of parents, it is the innocent childhood which has to pay a heavy price.

-The childhood, after all, is as sacred as temple, as holy as bible and hence should be re-lived, re-enjoyed by the parents of the children.
+The childhood, after all, is as sacred as the temple, as holy as the bible and hence should be re-lived, re-enjoyed by the parents of the children.